stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 26 (P4L3) - Object Design.md

 ### OOA To OOD Quiz

-_What UML elements, used in OOA models do not have direct equivalents in object-oriented programming languages?_
+_What UML elements, used in OOA models do not have direct equivalents in object-oriented programming languages_?

 Associations, aggregations, invariants, and state charts to name a few.

 ### Generalization Quiz

 _If you were implementing generalization between squares and rectangles, would you make Square a subclass of Rectangle in which both sides are equal?
-Or would you make Rectangle a subclass of Square with an additional attribute?_
+Or would you make Rectangle a subclass of Square with an additional attribute_?

 Either implementation could work, it depends on which class is defined first and how it is defined.

 ### Associations Quiz

 _Consider the problem of implementing the Takes association between Students and Courses.
-For each of the following 4 options (provided in lecture), match each with its major disadvantage._
+For each of the following 4 options (provided in lecture), match each with its major disadvantage_.

 - In each student, create a reference that refers to the `Course` that student is taking: a student can take only one course
 - In each course, create a `Vector` of references to students: hard to find the courses taken by students